piEsposito/blitz-bayesian-deep-learning/doc/layers.md

   * freeze -> wheter the model is instaced as frozen (will use deterministic weights on the feedforward op)
   * posterior_mu_init float -> posterior mean for the weight mu init
   * posterior_rho_init float -> posterior mean for the weight rho init
+  * prior_dist -> torch.distributions.distribution.Distribution corresponding to a prior distribution different than a normal / scale mixture normal; if you pass that, the prior distribution will be that one and prior_sigma1 and prior_sigma2 and prior_pi can be dismissed. - Note that there is a torch issue that may output you logprob as NaN, so beware of the prior dist you are using.

 #### Methods:
   * forward():